What is The ORGAN Trail Adventure?

 What happens after I register?

+Make sure you read, print, sign, and bring your waiver to the event.
 Make sure you sign up using an email address you will monitor.
 Monitor the Denver Zombie Crawl website for information and updates.
-You will be asked to read and sign the waiver upon arriving at the event.
-(If you prefer, you can download the waiver from The ORGAN Trail website.)

 How can I invite other people to join my team?